Trumai language: Morphology

-One interesting phenomena in Trumai morphology is the use of particles in the language.
+One interesting phenomenon in Trumai morphology is the use of particles in the language.
 Guirardello first discusses them as a form of identifying tense in lieu of the tense–aspect–mood affixes used in English.
 These word formations are ka in, used for present or the recent past, and chï in, for past tense, but they are only used when the tense is not indicated via context.
 In a sentence, these particles appear as so: